 - Avoid if: You dislike crowds

 Many of the world's major airlines fly into CDG, which serves as the main hub for French national carrier Air France.
 International carriers such as KLM, Lufthansa, Delta, American Airlines, British Airways, Air China, Air India, Singapore Airlines, and dozens of others offer daily international and domestic service to and from this airport.
-In addition, low-cost airlines such as Easyjet and Iberia Express offer convenient and budget-friendly flights to and from European destinations.
+In addition, low-cost airlines such as Iberia Express offer convenient and budget-friendly flights to and from European destinations.

 - Location: Orly